grigorijk/katacoda-test-1/cnb-labs/lab-03/6-Mocking-with-nock.md

     })
   </pre>

-  Notice the special comment at the beginning of the test, it helps Jest handle mocked requests.
+  Notice the special instruction at the beginning of the test that helps Jest to handle mocked requests

 1. After this call `nock` takes over the request, and returns our provided object (after delaying for a few milliseconds).
 The test still fails, because we don't have actual implementation yet, and nobody calls it.
 Let’s create it by running below command and replace the code in `product-service.js` with below